chenxi1103/Netflix-Movie-Recommendation-System/README.md

 The fourth level is **system level testing**.
 It tests the correctness of the system as a whole.
 We conduct this level test by containerize our whole service and deploy it at other place and manually query the API to check whether the system behaves as expected.

+### Test Adequacy Confidence and Improvement
+Because we have limited time for testing, there are still some places for improvement.
+We are confident about the basic functionality of service, it is robust to wrong path, wrong data format, malformat query api and kafak stream and change of host machine.
+However, we are not confident about some extreme test cases, performance(memory usage, latency,scalibility) because we don't test much about it.
+Below are Specific explanations and improvement.

+1. Increase unit test coverage.
+The unit test for Offline Training Module is not adequate.
+Some bad cases are not tested, like the train and evaluation method in the Model class, only happy cases are tested.
+Also some test about connecting to external service are not adequate like mocking Mongo DB.

+2. Reorganize test folder structure.
+Since we distribute different modules to different team member, we end up adopting a "Hybrid" test folder structure, some tests are within the same folder as source code and some tests are in an independent folder.
+To improve it, we should organize all the test in one folder which looks clean and is easy for automation

+3. Add more test for performance.
+Even though we have some tests about the running time , we don't have a comprehensive test about the performance in this project.
+Load testing, memory testing and latency testing are all very important for service availability.

 ### Test Coverage Report:
 ![alt text](https://github.com/chenxi1103/17645TeamA/blob/master/README_img/test-coverage-Inference-model.png "test-coverage-Inference-model")
 ![alt text](https://github.com/chenxi1103/17645TeamA/blob/master/README_img/test-coverage-feature-extraction.png "test-coverage-feature-extraction")